I hear you right there.

-Installed it in my home-network, delegated responsibility for DHCP server and Boom!
+Installed it in my homenetowork, delegated it responsibility for DHCP server and Boom!
 Network-wide adblocking is set.

 My understanding of NextDNS is, it’s a SaaS version of PiHole.
-App is minimalistic, install it and no need to get your hands dirty with configuration.
-Super simple that friends & family might adopt.
+Another beauty is the app, just install it and you need to get your hands dirty with DNS settings.
+This is so handy for adoption by my family & friends.